Gilooooo/Gilooooo/README.md

 # 💫 About Me:
-Currently studying at Technological University Philippines - Cavite
+Graduated at Technological University Philippines - Cavite

 ## 🌐 Socials: